 - Click Apply, then OK.

-- Optionally, you can also terminate the process immediately by clicking on the Stop button if you want it to stop right now.
+- Optionally, you can terminate the process immediately by clicking the Stop button if you want it to stop right away.

 - In the Windows Update properties window, set the Startup type to Manual.